pdjr-signalk-plugins/ais-reporter/README.md

 ## Plugin configuration

-This section discusses plugin configuration by considering the format of the plugin's JSON configuration file which uses some JSON features that are not supported by Signal K's plugin configuration GUI.
+This section discusses plugin configuration by considering the format of the plugin's JSON configuration file.
-You can update the configuration by using your favourite text editor to create or modify the `ais-reporter.json` file in Signal K's `plugin-configuration-data` directory.
+Some of the JSON features used in the configuration are not supported by Signal K's plugin configuration GUI and you must create and/or update the configuration by using your favourite text editor to create or modify the plugin configuration file at `~/.signalk/plugin-configuration-data/ais-reporter.json`.

 ### A minimal configuration

 The plugin includes built-in defaults for most configuration properties and a minimal plugin configuration just requires the specification of at least one reporting endpoint in terms of its IP address and service port.

+If you subscribe with a consolidation service provider (like Marine Traffic), then they will provide you with an IP address and service port number.

+For testing purposes you can use the values '127.0.0.1' and 12345 to send reports to a local UDP port and you can then observe the plugin in action by monitoring this port.
+A simple way to do this is to open a terminal window on the Signal K server and run the command `/.signalk/node_modules/ais-reporter/udp_listen.pl 12345`.

 For example:
 > {
 > &nbsp;&nbsp;"configuration": {